 When not at work, she enjoys spending all the time she can with her chosen family.
 She likes to unwind by playing video games or eating delicious food.
 Her secret obsession is couponing and min-maxing her dollar.

-Reuben Darius Spearman, BS MFT Intern, is a Marriage and Family Therapist Intern enrolled in the Indiana Wesleyan Graduate Counseling Program.
-Currently serving as an MFT Intern at American Behavioral Counseling, prioritizing EFT(Emotionally Focused Therapy)/ Gottman Couple's Therapy and specializing in Christian counseling.
-He is committed to working with teenagers, adults, couples, and families dealing with life's stressors, especially in relationships and marital or family conflicts.
-He will work with you to address issues that contribute to stress, depressive and emotional symptoms, and problems that hinder wellbeing.
-He is also an avid documentary lover, "foodie," and professional singer/songwriter.
+Reuben Darius Spearman, BS MFT (in Apr.
+2023), is a Marriage and Family Therapist.
+He is currently serving as an MFT Intern at American Behavioral Counseling, prioritizing EFT (Emotionally Focused Therapy)/ Gottman Couple’s Therapy and specializing in Christian counseling.
+He is focused on working with teenagers, adults, couples, and families dealing with life’s stressors, especially in relationships and marital or family conflicts.
+He will work with clients to address issues that contribute to stress, depressive and emotional symptoms, and problems that hinder wellbeing.
+He is also an avid documentary lover, “foodie”, and professional singer/songwriter.

 "I am authentic, compassionate, and endeavor to meet clients where they are at any given moment.
 I am passionate about helping and supporting families and individuals to find healing through approaches in my clinical training to help toward wholeness." -Reuben Darius.